 Keswick Methodist Church, on Center Hwy between Fort and Revold Rd, welcomes trail users to use their lot.

 BIKE-N-RIDE: Bike there.
 Bus back.
-TART is proud to collaborate with BATA on their new Bike-n-Ride transportation program.
+TART is proud to collaborate with BATA on their Bike-n-Ride transportation program.
 Click Here to learn more about how you can explore Traverse City and Suttons Bay in comfort and convenience.
-This service is offered from June 16, 2014 to fall.
+This service is offered on the weekends through October 26th, 2014.

 The Leelanau Trail is owned and maintained by TART Trails.